ForestW70/Week-5-Workday-Scheduler/README.md

   4. JQuery

 * # Project description:
-  Does your busy lifestyle demand a high level of hourly planning?
-If so, this work day schedular is for you.
-You have the ability to submit events, meetings, or tasks on an hour-by-hour basis for each day's business hours.
-This planner shows you a visual representation of the days progress by display past, present, and future events.
-You may choose to clear all events once your day is completed so you can finally relax for those last 2-4 hours before having to start your life back up the next morning.
+  Given a need to track my busy schedule, I created an app that lets you schedule activities throughout the day, hour by hour.
+Uses moment.js to keep track of the current time, and shows visually where you are at in the day.

 * # Usage instructions
   Fill out each hour's field to keep track of events moment-by-moment.
+Color coordinated to show you where you are in the day; red are hours passed, green is the current hour, and grey are hours later in the day.
+You may also edit an hour's activities, or clear your day entirely.

 * # Project installation
   1. Visit the deployment link